PacificBiosciences/FALCON/examples/readme.md

 consensus after the unitig step.
 One more run of quiver consensus may further improve the final assembly accuracy.

+8. A yeast (S. cerevisiae W303) data is also included in the AMI.
+One can try to assemble it with a larger cluster setting.

 --
 Jason Chin, 01/18/2014